Gravitational form factors of the proton in the improved holographic QCD model: Mechanical structure

 where $\boldsymbol{\rho}$ is the position vector from the center of the proton, $\rho_i$ are its components, and $\rho$ denotes its length.
 These pressure and shear force distributions may be computed directly from the $\D$ form factor.
 We obtain spatial information by transforming into coordinate space,

 Then, the pressure and shear profiles can be expressed in terms of $\widetilde{\D}(\rho)$ as~\cite{Polyakov:2018zvc}

-Note that carrying out the transform in~\eqref{eq:Dfouriertransform} requires the knowledge of $\D(t)$ at arbitrarily large $|t|$.
-However, it turns out to be challenging to compute $\D(t)$ numerically at large enough $|t|$ in our model.
-Therefore, we match the numerical result along its first two derivatives with an asymptotic expansion to $\D(t)$ at approximately $-t = 5 $ GeV$^2$, and use the expansion to extrapolate to high $|t|$.
-We use the form $\D(t) = -\qty(\frac{D_1}{t^3} + \frac{D_2}{t^5} + \frac{D_3}{t^7})$ in the extrapolation, which agrees the asymptotic behavior predicted by QCD counting rules \cite{Tanaka:2018wea, Brodsky:1973kr}.
+Note that carrying out the transform in~\eqref{eq:Dfouriertransform} requires the knowledge of the form factor at arbitrarily large $|t|$.
+However, it is challenging to compute $\Dg(t)$ numerically at large enough $|t|$ in our model.
+Therefore, we match the numerical result along its first two derivatives with an asymptotic expansion to $\Dg(t)$ at approximately $-t = 5 $ GeV$^2$, and use the expansion to extrapolate to high $|t|$.
+We use the form $\Dg(t) = -\qty(\frac{D_1}{t^3} + \frac{D_2}{t^5} + \frac{D_3}{t^7})$ in the extrapolation, which agrees the asymptotic behavior predicted by QCD counting rules \cite{Tanaka:2018wea, Brodsky:1973kr}.
 The values of parameters obtained from matching are $D_1 \approx 0.357$, $D_2 \approx 0.337$, and $D_3 \approx -4.38$.

-In Figs.~\ref{fig:pressureinproton} and~\ref{fig:shearinproton} we compare the holographic result for the pressure and shear force distributions to two different lattice results (obtained from the tripole fit of \cite{Shanahan:2018nnv}, and the dipole fit of \cite{Hackett:2023rif}) and the result obtained from dipole analysis of DVCS data~\cite{Burkert:2021ith}.
-The holographic results are similar to the DVCS fit and the recent lattice result of \cite{Hackett:2023rif}, while differing significantly from the earlier lattice result of~\cite{Shanahan:2018nnv}.
+In Figs.~\ref{fig:pressureinproton} and~\ref{fig:shearinproton} we compare the holographic result for the gluonic contribution to the pressure and shear force distributions to two different lattice results (obtained from the tripole fit of \cite{Shanahan:2018nnv}, and the dipole fit of \cite{Hackett:2023rif}) and the result obtained from dipole analysis of DVCS data~\cite{Burkert:2021ith}, which also includes the quarks.
+The holographic results are similar to the DVCS fit and the recent lattice result of \cite{Hackett:2023rif}, while differing significantly from the lattice result of~\cite{Shanahan:2018nnv} with higher pion mass.
+However, the DVCS result for both distributions is somewhat higher than the results from IHQCD and from \cite{Hackett:2023rif}, which could reflect the additional quark contribution included in the DVCS result.
+Note that the normalizations differ by roughly a factor of two, which is similar to the difference of the gluonic and total form factors $\Ag(t)$ and $\A(t)$: as seen from Fig.~\ref{fig:akfinal}, $\Ag(0)\approx 0.5$ in these models whereas the total form factor satisfies $\A(0)=1$.